(Updated May 2021)

 Are you looking to be more frugal?
 Frugality often means different things to different people.
 I like to think of being more Frugal as living within your means and buying quality items that will last!
 Sure, I love saving money, but NOT at the cost of being or buying things that are cheap.

 There’s a song I listen to with my sons on the Disney Channel that goes, “built to last, built to last.
-That way things don’t go to fast.”
-This song of course, refers to the three little pig’s houses.
+That way things don’t go too fast.”
+This song, of course, refers to the three little pig’s houses.
 The straw house, the stick house, and the strongest house that withstood the test of the big bad wolf, which was “built to last.”

-You often hear people say, “they don’t make things like they used to.”
+You often hear people say, “They don’t make things like they used to.”
 I often wonder why?
 Why did after one year, my stainless steel refrigerators rust?
-Or my two-week-old shirt get a hole in it after washing?
+Or my two-week-old shirt gets a hole in it after washing?

-Why Live Frugally?
-Many people do not know this but many millionaires live very frugally.
-If you hope to become debt free one day and perhaps financially independent, then living frugally can help you get there and it is not as hard or boring as it sounds.
+Many people do not know this but many millionaires live a frugal lifestyle.
+If you hope to become debt-free one day and perhaps financially independent, then living frugally can help you get there and it is not as hard or boring as it sounds.
 I look at it as a challenge!

 Some people may roll their eyes at frugality.
 But I always try to remember frugality is not a life sentence.
 Once you have a budget in place, pay off your debt, build an emergency fund, and save for retirement then it is okay to splurge on yourself once in a while as long as you continue to live within your means.

 In fact, if you want to be more frugal, you can do things such as price comparison and research items before you buy.
 In this way, you will be buying quality over cheap products that do not last.

 25 Ways to be More Frugal

 For more frugal ideas check out my other posts: